duckISO/duckISO/src/README.md

 ## Building From Source

-**NOTE:** You should ideally be using Windows 11 Enterprise Pro to build this, so that all the policies apply correctly.
+**NOTE:** Ideally, you should use Windows 11 Enterprise as your base ISO, so that all the policies apply correctly.
 Insider without a Microsoft account or telemetry may not work on Windows 10/11 Pro.
 You can use LTSC if you really want to.

 ### Why should you build it?
 - To use it, there's no provided ISOs (to avoid any potential issues with redistributing ISOs, to make it more legit and to make sure that noobs do not install it)